Race Equipment - Juniors

 Ski Boots:

 It is NOT essential for kids to have their own boots, as kids feet are constantly growing!
-However if you do intend on purchasing kids boots, it is recommended to have a race boot.
-There are plenty of used kids ski boots on the rounds.
+However if you do intend on purchasing kids ski boots, it is recommended to have a race boot.
+There are plenty of used kids ski boots in circulation.

 Catsuit:

-It is great to introduce kids into the idea of racing in a catsuit early so that as they get older it's no issue for them.
+It is great to introduce kids to the idea of racing in a catsuit early so that as they get older it's no issue for them.

 Catsuits can be expensive to purchase brand new, so please note that they are much more cost effective to purchase second hand.